didpublishing/flux_generator/readme.md

-# flux_generator
+# Flux Generator with ComfyUI
-An app for generating image and video prompts
+An app for generating image and video prompts with integrated ComfyUI support for local image generation.